jtangney/gke-federated-learning/testing/README.md

   ```

 - You see a "Connection reset by peer" failure.
-- The istio-proxy in the metrics-writer pod rejects the request because the tenant namespace has STRICT PeerAuthentication policy.
+- The istio-proxy in the hello pod rejects the request because the tenant namespace has STRICT PeerAuthentication policy.
 Only authenticated requests are allowed.
 As the test pod is not part of the mesh (it doesn't have istio-proxy container), the request fails authentication.
 - **NOTE** that the network policy in the tenant namespace allows requests from the test namespace.
 Therefore the request is allowed by Kubernetes, and the request then progresses to the tenant service.
 This network policy is
 included explicitly for testing purposes.
 You should remove this policy in a production cluster.

 ### Verify failed AuthorizationPolicy
 #### Deploy a test pod that does receive an Istio proxy
 - enable the test namespace for automatic Istio proxy injection
 `kubectl label namespace test "istio.io/rev=$ASM_REVISION"`

 - restart the pods in the test deployment.
 The new pods receive istio-proxy containers
 `kubectl apply -f ./testing/test.yaml -n test`

+- wait for the pod to be ready
+`kubectl wait --for=condition=Ready pod -l app=test -n test`

-- Verify the pod has an istio-proxy sidecar container
+- Verify the test pod now has an istio-proxy sidecar container
 `kubectl -n test get pods -l app=test -o jsonpath='{.items..spec.containers[*].name}'`

 #### Test the interaction
-- From the test pod in the testing namespace, call the metrics-writer-service in the tenant namespace
+- From the test pod in the testing namespace, call the service in the tenant namespace
   ```
   kubectl -n test exec -it -c test \
     $(kubectl -n test get pod -l app=test -o jsonpath={.items..metadata.name}) \